Adarsh931/SURF-Response/README.md

   iv)  A plot should be made between GFP/RFP signal level and IPTG concentration.
 When IPTG is present in system, then signal level of GFP/RFP should be very less, while when IPTG is absent or very less in system then GFP/RFP signal level should be high.

 # Task2
+2.
+3. I have upload jupyter notebook named as time traces.
+Plot has been made betweeen area vs frame and area vs time.
+4.
+5.
+6.